In This Article

 NJ CBT estimated paymentsApril 15, June 15, September 15, December 15NJ Corporate Business Tax quarterly estimates (C-corps and applicable pass-throughs)

-NJ BAIT: The Business Alternative Income Tax is a workaround for the federal $10,000 SALT deduction cap.
+NJ BAIT: The Business Alternative Income Tax is a workaround for the federal SALT deduction cap ($40,000 since 2025 under OBBBA, increased from $10,000).
 NJ partnerships and S-corps can elect to pay NJ tax at the entity level, allowing partners/shareholders to deduct BAIT payments on their federal return and then claim a NJ BAIT credit on their NJ-1040.
-The election must be made annually — it does not carry forward automatically.
+The election must be made annually.
+It does not carry forward automatically.

 FailureFederal PenaltyNJ Penalty